DeveloperMindset123/MiniTwitterProject/README.md

 Technology Stack:
 - Since this a fullstack project, for the sake of simplification, we will be working solely using <b><i>Next.js</b></i> framework, which is built for fullstack development.
 (The starter bundle of next.js comes with TypeScript, Eslint Support, Tailwind CSS as well).
 Additionally, Express.js, Nodemon and Axios may be utilized as backup for server-side rendering.

-How to create the application:
-1. npx create-next-app@latest

-Dependancies Installed:
-- React
-- React-Dom
-- next
-- Express.js, axios, nodemon

-You can use `npm install` to install all the components on frontend and backend independently, once installation is successful, start the frontend and backend servers.
-- To start the frontend: `npm run dev`
-- To start the backend: `node server.cjs`

-The underlying backend of next.js is express.js, for the sake of simplification, simply can:
-`cd backend`
-Then...
-`npm install express nodemon axios`

-In progress: 3 Month Project